 Alcohol isn't always enjoyable; in fact, too much of it can be detrimental.
 The fun has a downside that is well documented in healthcare journals.
 Alcohol is a factor in xxx deaths as well as contributing to major diseases, innumerable breakups and family misery.
 Over 50,000 each year seek help from their GP for their drinking in the UK.

 Even though we know about the downsides, we still love the drink.
 One reason why life doesn’t seem as fun without alcohol is because alcohol reduces our inhibitions.
 It makes us feel funnier and more confident, it helps take the edge off anxiety and steel the nerves.

 This is fine if you can take it or leave it, but for many of us, moderation is not an option on our menu.
 One of the reasons many people continue to drink too much is that they think that the drink-free version of themselves will shine less brightly and be less fun.
 In practice the reverse is true but some re-framing is required.

-However, if you fear fun-loss, here are 5 reasons why drinking less won't feel like a bad call:
+However, if you fear fun-loss, here are 5 ways to have fun without alcohol and reasons why drinking less won't feel like a bad call:

 When you overdo it, you can often end up not being able to remember what happened the night before (or worse wishing you couldn't remember...).
 Going out and staying sober means you can remember the good stuff and tiptoe around the rest without getting your shoes dirty.

-Learn how to get sober now by watching the 30 minute free webinar, 'How to get control of your drinking and move on with your life' here.
+Learn how to stop drinking now by watching the 30 minute free webinar, 'How to get control of your drinking and move on with your life' here.